 HATC has implemented a Smoke-Free Policy at all of our Public Housing units.
 Exposure to second hand smoke is a health hazard, especially for children, the elderly and persons with chronic disease.
 The United States Department of Housing And Urban Development (HUD) is requiring all public-housing authorities agencies (PHAs) administering public housing, to implement Smoke-Free Policy through a new rule (24 CFR Parts 965 and 966).
 The Smoke-Free Policy was adopted by our Board on July 19, 2017.
 Below please find a copy of the Smoke-Free Policy and subsequent Smoke-Free Policy Lease Addendum.
 The Smoke-Free Policy is effective as of April 1, 2018.
 All current and future Tenants must sign and abide by the rules outlined in the Smoke-Free Policy Lease Addendum.
 As clarified in the Smoke-Free Lease Policy; Tenants and Tenant’s guests shall not smoke anywhere in the unit, including outdoor patios or in any of the common areas or adjoining grounds.

 This policy was passed by the overseeing Board of Directors in order to be in compliance with the noted HUD rules and to protect the health of our residents, staff and guests.
 We hope this policy helps everyone to breathe easier and live healthier.
-If you have any further questions or would like information on smoking cessations programs provided at no cost please contact

 The Public Housing Program provides rental assistance to low and moderate-income families and individuals.
 The Housing Authority owns and manages all rental units offered under this program, which is located in communities throughout Tulare County.